JeremyRand/namecoin.org/docs/faq/index.md

 > Atlas nodes have a **global view** of the state meaning that they know if they're missing any data items.
 This is because we use the blockchain to propagate information about new puts (new data items written to the network).
 This increases reliability a lot because traditional DHT nodes don't even know if they're missing data (there is no global view in traditional DHTs and there are theoretical proofs for that).

 In other words, the exact issue whose existence we pointed out, and he denied, in 2015.

-2. Namecoin developers [pointed out](https://web.archive.org/web/20150930144501/http://blog.namecoin.org/post/130158040415/onenames-blockstore-is-much-less-secure-than) when Blockstack launched that Blockstack was incompatible with SPV.
+Example 2: Namecoin developers [pointed out](https://web.archive.org/web/20150930144501/http://blog.namecoin.org/post/130158040415/onenames-blockstore-is-much-less-secure-than) when Blockstack launched that Blockstack was incompatible with SPV.
 Ryan Shea (Blockstack CEO) [replied on Reddit](https://web.archive.org/web/20151004130708/https://www.reddit.com/r/Bitcoin/comments/3mwtw8/onenames_blockstore_is_much_less_secure_than/) on 2015 Sept.
 30:

 > > Implementing SPV wouldn't be secure as it depends on having all block information
 >